-Douglas Milch, of counsel with Wingate, Russotti, Shapiro & Halperin, LLP, settled this matter prior to trial, after handling the matter through discovery, following the plaintiff discharging his prior attorney.
+Douglas Milch, of counsel with Wingate, Russotti, Shapiro, Moses & Halperin, LLP, settled this matter prior to trial, after handling the matter through discovery, following the plaintiff discharging his prior attorney.

 At the time of the accident, the plaintiff, a 52-year-old union plumber, fell in a small hole in the floor of a construction site.
 Doug alleged that the plaintiff suffered a spine injury requiring a lumbar laminectomy at L4-5.
 The plaintiff had a second surgery that required a lumbar decompression and fusion.